near/docs/docs/5.api/rpc/maintenance-windows.md

 ## Maintenance windows {#maintenance-windows}

-> The maintenance windows for a specific validator are future block height ranges in current epoch, in which the validator do not need produce block or chunk
+> The maintenance windows for a specific validator are future block height ranges in current epoch, in which the validator does not need produce block or chunk
+> If the provided account is not a validator, then it will return the range from now to the end of the epoch.

-- method: `maintenance_windows`
+- method: `EXPERIMENTAL_maintenance_windows`
 - params:
   - `account_id`